alexMcosta/narkwhal/README.md

 #### Major features
 * Add flag to filter based on time
   * This will be harder then initially thought since AWS does not seem to have a data set to find out when a volume was last added to an EC2 instance.
-I am assuming using tags will be how I have to go about this.
+This being said, I think cloudwatch will be the way to go by possibly using `getMetricData` to ge the end points of `readBytes` and `writeBytes` since if the EBS volume is not being used and it has not been read to or written to in X amount of time then it is probably safe to say it is not needed.

 ## Authors